LucasAnfang/SignaturePassword/README.md

     3.2) If not ...
 It is an hack!
 Close the gate!

 Later goals include using Sha1 encryption and salting a users password with the serialized password signature (keystroke delay sequence) and using a simple database to check against and store the users averaged password signature

+This program is turning out to be harder than I thought. detecting keystrokes in the terminal is a lot more complicated with ncurses.
+I am going to make another repo and work in javascript.
+This project then can be used by other devs to make their websites more secure.
+I will come back to this project once I have a better idea of how to approach the problem...